Why Japan’s New Immigration Law Could Cause Public Backlash

 Japan's Prime Minister Shinzo Abe.
 Photo: Ozan Kose, AFP

 Consistent with public feelings, the Japanese government has long maintained that they will not allow foreigners with low skill levels to work in Japan.
-However, newly passed immigration control law reverses this position and explicitly permits these workers to work in Japan using a new level 1 visa category.
+However, a newly passed immigration control law reverses this position and explicitly permits these workers to work in Japan using a new level 1 visa category.
 The bill passed the Japanese parliament in December in a reaction to pressure from many sectors that claim labor shortages.

 The level 1 visa is to be granted to foreigners with less technical skills and is not renewable beyond five years.
 In contrast, workers with high skill levels in specific fields will be granted a level 2 visa that allows them not only to accept jobs but also to bring their family and live in Japan for up to five years.
 This visa is renewable and can ultimately lead to permanent residency.